score-json/json/.dotstop_extensions/README.md

 This reference queries `https://github.com/{self._owner}/{self._repo}/actions?query=is%3Afailure+branch%3A{self._branch}` and collects the number of failed workflow runs as its content.
 Here, owner, repo and branch are the arguments given to the constructor of the reference.
 If no branch is specified, then all failures are collected, i.e. `https://github.com/{self._owner}/{self._repo}/actions?query=is%3Afailure` is queried.
-In case the website is un-reachable, or the github layout changes drastically so that the number of failed workflow runs does not exists at the expected location, an error is thrown.
+In case the website is un-reachable, or the github layout changes drastically so that the number of failed workflow runs does not exist at the expected location, an error is thrown.

 The expected configuration is